return to news

 It is also proposed to provide that this exemption applies uniformly to all issuances of Sovereign Gold Bonds by the Reserve Bank of India.

-Impact
+Impact explained

 “In her Union Budget 2026‑27 address, Finance Minister Nirmala Sitharaman proposed a key change to the tax treatment of Sovereign Gold Bonds.
 She stated that the capital gains exemption will now be available only to individuals who subscribe to the bonds at the time of the original issue and hold them continuously until maturity.
-The Budget also specified that this exemption will apply uniformly across all issuances of Sovereign Gold Bonds by the Reserve Bank of India, ensuring a consistent and standardised tax benefit for eligible investors,” says Rajarshi Dasgupta, Executive Director, Tax, AQUILAW comments.
+The Budget also specified that this exemption will apply uniformly across all issuances of Sovereign Gold Bonds by the Reserve Bank of India, ensuring a consistent and standardised tax benefit for eligible investors,” said Rajarshi Dasgupta, Executive Director, Tax, AQUILAW comments.

 ELSS